apuder/sdltrs-trs-io/README.md

 ## SDL2

 The [SDL2] branch contains the SDL2 version with hardware rendering support.
-Altough considered as *experimental*, it is recommended for newer operating systems (SDL2 binaries and packages above are build on the *master* branch, which uses software rendering).
+Although considered as *experimental*, it is recommended for newer operating systems (SDL2 binaries and packages above are build on the *master* branch, which uses software rendering).